pixeltris/YgoMaster/Docs/FileLoadError.md

 ## 2) Language setting missmatch

-Change the language to match the language set via Steam.
-If the issue persists follow these instructions:
+Make sure the language matches the language on Steam by doing the following:

 - Navigate to `/Yu-Gi-Oh!
 Master Duel/LocalSave/`.
 - There should be two folders in `/LocalSave/`; one with a bunch of random letters, and one called `00000000`.